YunCYang/notes/programming/concept/dataStructure4.md

 ### Binary Search Tree
 For a BST, the value in the child node on the left is always <= the parent value, and the value in the right child node is always >= the parent value.
 The tree is prioritize for searching, and the runtime is O(log N).

+Check for BFS and DFS approach for searching.

 [Back](../../README.md)